-Person 5: The block was on different levels on each practice.
-Sometimes I could only do a straight toss, and every once in awhile I was able to do a kick single.
+Person 5: The block was on different levels in each practice.
+Sometimes I could only do a straight toss, and every once in a while I was able to do a kick single.
 Every little thing triggered it, like a weird catch.

 How does it feel walking into practice when being aware of your mental block?

 Person 1: For me, it feels like everyone on the team looks down on you and you feel like you don’t deserve to be there.
 Sometimes I don’t want to go to practice because of that.

 Person 2: It’s hard.
 You can tell yourself that this will be the practice where you’ll be able to do it.
 But it won’t.